The boomerang is one of Australia's most unique and distinctive emblems.

 While most of us would imagine that a boomerang's curve is essential for its flying properties, less well-known is that the surface shape of a boomerang's arms are just as important.

 The main technological secret of the boomerang is not its curve, but the surface shape of its arms.
-Find out how the improbable idea of making such an extraordinary implement was developed by the First Nation peoples of Australia.

 The enormous assortment of boomerang types seems to impress observers almost as much as their ability to come back.
 This multitude of forms has both intrigued and confused the public and scholars alike for well over a century.